sauldesigns/today-rn/README.md

 ### API
   - Powered by Firebase Database
+  - API Fetching is done using React Query and Axios

 >Today uses Firebase Database as the backend in order to store user bookmarks and user details.